samgutentag/samgutentag.github.io/docs/_posts/2019-12-16-installing-drive-in-tool-free-case.md

 ## Step 2

-Place for case face down with the USB port facing away from you.
+Place the case face down with the USB port facing away from you.
 Place the Hard Drive next to it with the metal contacts facing down and on the side away from you.

 ![image_02](https://i.imgur.com/JRQaz5w.jpg)

 ## Step 3

-Open the case by sliding the backplate completely off, do not lift up until the backplate has slide completely off the guide rails.
+Open the case by sliding the backplate completely off, do not lift up until the backplate has slid completely off the guide rails.

 ![image_03](https://i.imgur.com/1diXH3k.jpg)